 Why should I see a Naturopathic Doctor for this treatment?

-Aside from acupuncture, I help women prepare for labour using other therapies such as homeopathics, herbs, supplements, hydrotherapy and hands on techniques.
-I always teach women how to apply acupressure at home and how to use these points as comfort measures during labour.
+Aside from acupuncture, we help women prepare for labour using other therapies such as homeopathics, herbs, supplements, hydrotherapy and hands on techniques.
+We always teach families how to apply acupressure at home and how to use these points as comfort measures during labour.
 Diet and lifestyle will also be discussed to ensure you are healthy throughout the remainder of your pregnancy and the post-partum period.

-The other major benefit of seeing a Naturopathic Doctor is all of my treatment plans are tailored to your specific needs.
+The other major benefit of seeing a Naturopathic Doctor is all of our treatment plans are tailored to your specific needs.
 We will discuss your questions about labour and birth, post-partum, breastfeeding, vaccinations, etc. and review your family history to make sure that your baby has the best possible start to life!
-I can even become your baby’s primary health care provider!
+We can even become your baby’s primary health care provider!